kubeshop/testkube/docs/docs/0-testkube-cloud/installing-agent.md

 ![Copy helm command](https://user-images.githubusercontent.com/30776/206459486-8c7a50a0-4c7c-43f0-ae6a-5a84941f3613.png)

-4. Paste command into terminal,
+4. Run the command in your terminal

 | Keep in mind that you'll need *Helm* installed and `kubectl` configured with access to your Kubernetes cluster: